Mt. Washington commission gets master planning report

-CONWAY — The members of the Mount Washington Commission recently received the “Master Planning Report” prepared by three third-year Harvard Law School students participating in the Harvard Negotiation and Mediation Clinical Program under Director and Clinical Supervisor Prof. Rachel Viscomi.
+SARGENT’S PURCHASE — Mount Washington Commission members recently received the 34-page fall 2021 “Master Planning Report” prepared by three third-year Harvard Law School students participating in the Harvard Negotiation and Mediation Clinical Program under the supervision of professor Rachel Viscomi.

-“First, we found that the master planning process will require a different format than the Commission’s regular meeting format, which (best addresses only) operational and short-term issues,” the report details.
+“First, we found that the master planning process will require a different format than the commission’s regular meeting format, which (addresses only) operational and short-term issues,” the report details.
 “Master planning meetings will need to be forward-looking.
 (Their success) will depend on a commitment to collaboration and joint problem-solving, which will require strong trust and relationships.

 1. “Make master planning distinct from regular meetings.
 We further recommend planning as a full body to assure that the outcome … is accepted as legitimate and reflects the agreement of all parties.

-The report notes that the required master plan must include discussion of six distinct topics: capital improvements to be made over 10 years; summit’s proposed operation, including fees, personnel and franchise agreements; promotion of the summit as a “recreational, historic and scientific” attraction; protection of the summit’s unique flora and natural resources; negotiation of public rights of way; and cooperative arrangements between private interests and the Commission, such as collection of fees, joint personnel or any similar subject.
+The report notes that the required master plan must include discussion of: capital improvements to be made over 10 years; summit’s proposed operation, including fees, personnel and franchise agreements; promotion of the summit as a “recreational, historic and scientific” attraction; protection of the summit’s unique flora and natural resources; negotiation of public rights of way; and cooperative arrangements between private interests and the commission, such as collection of fees, joint personnel or any similar subject.

 “In short,” the report points out, “the master plan must outline a vision for the Mount Washington summit over a 10-year period and recognize its importance as a multi-use area as well as a unique natural environment.

-The six topics that must be considered “are not a ceiling on the substance of a master plan, but a floor,” the students note.
-“For example, some interviewees expressed interest in including a ‘dispute resolution’ provision to address the procedure that the Commission would follow when internal disputes arise.”

-The writers offered a brief history of recent master planning efforts.
-In 2010, the commission developed a draft master plan but neither finalized it or submitted it to the governor for approval.
-“Our interviews suggested that the draft has not been used as a guiding document in the Commission’s work since it lacks ‘buy-in,’” the students say, noting that then-master-planning committee was only made up of eight of the 12 commissioners.

-Although an agenda has not yet been prepared, the report could be discussed at the next meeting of the 12-member commission, slated for 9 a.m. on Friday, Jan.
+The next meeting of the 12-member commission will be held at 9 a.m. on Friday, Jan.
 7, 2022, at the Pope Memorial Library (formerly the North Conway Public Library).

 (0) comments